bbux-aws/aws-packer-terraform-ansible/README.md

 ## Pre-Requisites
 This assumes that the AWS cli tool has been configured and that the AWS credentials to be used exist in ~/.aws/credentials The packer and terraform binaries should also be installed and available on the PATH.
+Ansible should also be installed.

 ## Packer
 Packer is used to create a base AMI with the pre-requisite software installed on it.
 Installing these packages can